kinecosystem/kin-website-docs/docs/quick-start/hi-kin-ios.md

 ## Install the Kin SDK

-In this tutorial we will use Xcode.
+In this tutorial, we will use Xcode.
 We last tested the code with Xcode 10.2.

 Let’s start by installing the [Kin SDK for iOS](https://github.com/kinecosystem/kin-sdk-ios) in your iOS app.

 Create a new project in Xcode and select a **Single View App**.
 This will create an empty project with a basic `ViewController.swift` file.
 This is where most of the work will be done.

-Add `pod 'KinSDK'` to your `Podfile` then run `pod install`.
-We use Cocoapods for convenience, if you are not familiar visit [Cocoapods.org](https://cocoapods.org/) and make sure you execute `pod init`.
+Add `pod 'KinSDK'` to your `Podfile`, then run `pod install`.
+We use Cocoapods for convenience, if you are not familiar, visit [Cocoapods.org](https://cocoapods.org/) and make sure you execute `pod init`.

 Make sure you have the latest release of the Kin SDK for iOS by checking the release page [github.com/kinecosystem/kin-sdk-ios/releases](https://github.com/kinecosystem/kin-sdk-ios/releases).

 Close the Xcode project and open the newly created workspace file (in the same directory as your previous project file.).
-When you open Xcode choose to `open another project` and choose the `.xcworkspace` file instead of the `.xcodeproj` file.
-As Xcode reopens you will see your project files.
-On the left you'll notice a new section called `Pods` on the bottom.
+When you open Xcode, choose to `open another project` and choose the `.xcworkspace` file instead of the `.xcodeproj` file.
+As Xcode reopens, you will see your project files.
+On the left, you'll notice a new section called `Pods` on the bottom.
 The `KinSDK` will be listed in the Pods sub-folder.

 ## Environments